lcrespom/Modulator/web/help/md/tutorial.md

 We have seen that the `shuffle` method randomly reorders the elements of a ring.
 We also have the `choose` method, which randomly selects an element.

-There is a `random` object that is avaliable for generating random numbers.
+There is a `random` object that is available for generating random numbers.
 For example, `random.integer(50, 70)` returns a random integer between 50 and 70, both inclusive.
 Or you can call `random.dice(6)` to get a random number between 1 and 6.
 As usual, you can check the [API](#lc-definitions.ts) for all the available methods.

 For music composition, randomness is helpful, but once we have found a nice random pattern, we want to be able to repeat it again.
 That is why Modulator uses a predictable random number generator, which is reset every time some code is run.

 So if you run a track containing `notes.shuffle()` and then run it again, it will shuffle the notes exactly the same way as before.
 If you want it to shuffle differently, you must call `random.seed` and pass it an arbitrary seed number, such as `random.seed(123)`.
 You will then see that your notes are shuffled differently, but every time you run the same code the shuffling will be identical.
-And that is convenient, because once we have found an intreresting random melody after testing different seed values, we will want to keep it.
+And that is convenient, because once we have found an interesting random melody after testing different seed values, we will want to keep it.

 ## Logging
 When something does not work as expected, it is very handy to write some data to the log window and see what is going on.